Space Weather Report

 The solar wind speed from STEREO A was detected 400 Km/s during the last 24 hours.

-The geomagnetic field was at quiet levels during the last 24 hours.
+The geomagnetic field was at unsettled to moderate storm (G2) levels during the last 24 hours.

-The Kp index now is at quiet levels with Kp=1.
+The Kp index now is at unsettled levels with Kp=3.

 IV.
 3-day Geomagnetic Activity Forecast

-The geomagnetic field is expected to be at quiet levels on December 20-21 and at quiet to minor storm (G1) levels on December 22 due to the effect of the recurrent coronal hole high speed stream.
+The geomagnetic field is expected to be at quiet to minor storm (G1) levels on January 11 due to the effects of the recurrent coronal hole high speed stream (CH1338) and the CME and at quiet to active levels on January 12-13.

 DateAp index forecastGeomagnetic Activity level